WestpacCXTeam/Starter-Pack/README.md

 We are maintaining two branches here:

 * [master](https://github.com/WestpacCXTeam/Starter-Pack/tree/master) -> This branch has a stable running version of the Starter Pack.
   _Please only use this branch for development of new GUI applications._
-* [dev](https://github.com/WestpacCXTeam/Starter-Pack/tree/dev) -> In `dev` we work on new features and this branch might not be stable at any point in time.
+* [dev](https://github.com/WestpacCXTeam/Starter-Pack/tree/dev) -> In `dev` we work on new features and this branch might be a bit off at times.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------